-Lee is an assistant professor of epidemiology and biostatistics in the School of Public Health and a fellow at the A.J.
+Lee is an associate professor in the Dornsife School of Public Health and a fellow in the A.J.
 Drexel Autism Institute.

 Prenatal exposure to tobacco smoke has been suggested as a possible contributor to the development of autism spectrum disorders (ASD), but a recent population-based study spearheaded by researchers at Drexel’s School of Public Health indicates that the two may not actually correlate.